mysteryx93/GPU-Passthrough-with-Optimus-Manager-Guide/README.md

 I decided to pin 5 of 6 cores in `win10-gpu`, and to pin all 12 threads in the `win10` non-GPU VM.
 It's really a choice between max performance and max responsiveness.
 You can optimize both VMs differently.

+## Performance benchmark

+#### Geekbench

+With all CPU pinned, Windows VM gets about 12% lower than barebone.
+Lower with only 5 CPU pinned (but slight game stuttering).
+Note that using 5 of 6 cores will generate less heat, which will somewhat compensate under heavy load.

+#### Unreal Heaven

+Max settings 1080p

+Linux (Open GL): 1367 (fps min 33.7, avg 54.3, max 104.0)

+Windows VM (DX11): 1621 (fps min 8.7, avg 64.3, max 141.6)

 ## Final Configuration

 Here's my final QEMU configuration for [win10-gpu](https://pastebin.com/n1eRP51b) and for [win10](https://pastebin.com/JFjjPH3F).

+Note: audio and looking glass isn't yet configured (it's doing audio on the TV)